Phromphithak/Back-end/API-Backend/README.md

 npm install
 npm run start-service

-and u can run it require create .
+and u can run it require create .env in the folder connect to you database or mongoDB

+/// infile .env

+Data_URI = "mongodb+srv://<USERNAME>:<PASSWORD>@other from MongoDB"